-Completed: 29 June 2018ICAI’s follow-up review looks at how well DFID and other government departments have responded to our key findings and the recommendations we made in 2016-17 reviews.
+Completed: 23 June 2021ICAI’s follow-up review looks at how well government departments have responded to the recommendations made in our 2019-20 reviews.

 Completed: 20 May 2021The government successfully met its aid spending target in 2020 through reprioritising programmes as the COVID-19 pandemic hit – but economic uncertainty and the government’s ‘cut once, cut deep’ approach meant that cuts to bilateral aid were ultimately more drastic than they needed to be.

 Completed: 28 April 2021An information note providing a factual account of how UK aid has been spent by government departments supporting China’s own development, partnering with China on global development challenges, and working with third countries on their engagement with China.